 Han Yan - Junior Research Fellow (2019-Dec 2020), PhD student (2013-2019)

-After obtaining my Ph.D. degree at OIST, I continue my research in TQM as a Junior Research Fellow.
-Before coming to OIST, I did a Master's degree in Applied Math from Univ. of Cambridge and another in Physics from Northwestern Univ.
-At OIST, I have been exposed to various fascinating problems in both condensed matter and high energy physics.
-I work on the boundary of these two disciplines, with a particular interest in understanding frustrated spin systems in terms of emergent gauge/gravity/string theory.
-Implications of these highly entangled, the topological many-body system may also shed light on high energy theories.
-Outside work I enjoy hitting the gym, swimming, and reading.
+After obtaining a Master's degree in Applied Math from Univ. of Cambridge and another in Physics from Northwestern Univ., I came to OIST to do my PhD study (2013-2019), after which I also stayed for a bit time as a Junior Research Fellow (2019-2020).
+At OIST, I have worked on various fascinating problems in both condensed matter and high energy physics.
+I enjoyed doing research on the boundary of these two disciplines, with a focus on understanding frustrated spin systems in terms of emergent gauge/gravity/string theory.
+Implications of these highly entangled, the topological many-body system also shed light on high energy theories.

 Pierre Adroguer- Research Intern Bristol (Summer 2008)